This post was updated on December 13, 2021.

 Q: Can I qualify to participate in these programs if I am a marketplace facilitator?

 A: Marketplace facilitators are finding themselves in a challenging spot.
 In what we have been calling the Wayfair “second wave,” most every state that has passed a law or rule requiring remote sellers to collect and remit tax has also passed a law or rule requiring marketplace facilitators to collect and remit tax for any transaction that happens over their platform.
-Of course, the particulars of that requirement vary significantly from state to state.
+As part of the most recent contract negotiation between the Certified Service Providers and the SST Governing Board, the ability of marketplace facilitators to participate in this program was affirmed – so long as they meet all the criteria noted above.

 Q: Can I qualify for these programs if I am making sales through marketplaces, such as Amazon?